Natural Health Products

 What is this product used for?

-L-arginine may help people with stable cardiovascular (heart) disease to be able to exercise more.
+L-arginine may help people with stable cardiovascular (heart) diseases to be able to exercise more.
 It is also a non-essential amino acid that is involved in protein synthesis in the body.

-Research suggests that L-arginine may be helpful for those with heart conditions such as coronary artery disease, angina, or atherosclerosis (hardening of arteries).
+Research suggests that L-arginine may be helpful for those with heart conditions such as coronary artery disease, angina, clogged arteries, or atherosclerosis (hardening of arteries) and for those with peripheral vascular diseases.
 It is effective as a protein synthesis supplement.

-People have also used L-arginine to prevent the common cold, improve kidney function after kidney transplant, improve athletic performance, boost the immune system, and improve pre-eclampsia (high blood pressure during pregnancy).
-It has also been used by people for erectile dysfunction, male infertility, and dementia.
+People have also used L-arginine to prevent the common cold, improve kidney function after kidney transplant, improve athletic performance, boost the immune system, prevent loss of effect of nitroglycerin, and improve pre-eclampsia (high blood pressure during pregnancy).
+It has also been used by people for erectile dysfunction, male infertility, dementia, and many other problems.
+However, there is not enough high-quality evidence available to assess the use of L-arginine in these conditions.
+Additional research is needed to confirm its benefits.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.